qthequartermasterman/Simulated-Class-Scheduler/csce1040Homework2/README.md

 int makeNewStudent(char[] name) creates a new student record by calling the Student Constructor and adds it to the STUDENTS array, allocating memory if necessary.
 Returns with the id number if succesful, but -1 if not. void printListOfAllStudents() prints a list of all students to the console bool enrollStudentInCourse(int studentID, int courseID) enrolls student with studentID in course with courseID.
 Returns false if student's numberOfCourses is equal to 5.
 Then calls Courses's addStudentToCourse method.
 Adds the courseID to the student's enrolledCourses array.
 Iterates the student's numberOfCourses by 1.
-Returns true if successful, and false if not.
+Returns true if successful, and false if not. int getStudentIdFromName(char* name) returns the ID number of the student with a given name.